Finding Noodle

 'Fluffikins' - aka Noodle

-Quite literally I fell head over heels, deeply in love overnight.
-Oh my, this dinky little lady was so endearing & ever so very snuggly & warm.
-Rather than be timid in a new home she actually swaggered making herself right at home, never once getting lost & never once having an accident - even though her little legs had to get her from upstairs to down, all the way through the downstairs to the downstairs bathroom extension where her litter tray was placed.
+Oh my, this dinky little lady was so endearing & ever so very snuggly & unexpectedly warm.
+Rather than be timid in a new home she actually swaggered making herself right at home, never once getting lost & never once having an accident - even though her little legs had to get her from upstairs to down, all the way through the downstairs to the ground floor bathroom extension where her litter tray was placed.

-That first day & night with her were amazing.
-I was dying to bath her & in particular to clean her very dirty ears, but I didn't feel it would be good to do any of that during her first few days so we just spent time getting to know one another (more accurately perhaps would be to say she trained me to do her bidding!)
+That first day & night with Noodle were amazing.
+I was dying to bath her & in particular to clean her very dirty ears, but I didn't feel it would be good to do any of that during her first few days in case I made her feel uncomfortable, so we just spent time getting to know one another.
+More accurately perhaps would be to say that she trained me to do her bidding!

-I'd bought a little cat cave with a white furry faux sheepskin interior and cushion (in Asda) before she'd got here which thankfully she liked right away.
-She required quite a bit of sleep that first day, perhaps unsurprising since she had been living in a very busy household, then had a car journey with a new (strange!) mum followed by a whole new home to explore.
+Before she had arrived I'd bought her a little cat cave which had a white faux sheepskin interior and cushion.
+Thankfully she liked it right away.
+She required quite a bit of sleep during that first day, perhaps unsurprising since she had been living in a very busy household, then had a car journey with a new (strange!) mum followed by a whole new home to explore.
 I let her be, watching her in her little cave which I'd cunningly placed within reach & in direct line of sight.
-I looked on & adore her as she slept.
-I fell ever deeper in love with her cute wrinkly face.
+I looked on & adored her as she slept.
+I fell ever deeper in love with her cute wrinkly face and attempted to jbit her her first cat jumper .
+It was not the right shape at all and I have improved on that no end.
+Like a super star even though it was awful, she did wear it!
+Photos further down this page show her wearing this garment!

 Day 1 - It's been a long day!